Who’s That Voice in Your Head? Understanding Your Inner Critic

 What Is the Inner Critic (and Why Does It Sound So Real)?

 The inner critic is a form of negative self-talk.
-It’s like a running commentary in your mind that pokes, prods, and questions your worth.
-For many of us, this voice has been around for years—formed by upbringing, social expectations, or cultural messages that told us love and belonging had to be earned.
+It serves as a running commentary in your mind that pokes, prods, and questions your self-worth.
+For many of us, this voice has existed for years.
+It often forms through upbringing, societal concepts, or cultural messages that tell us love and belonging must be earned.

-It might echo a parent’s high standards, a teacher’s disapproval, or the subtle weight of a society that links value with performance.
-Over time, it becomes automatic.
-So automatic, you stop questioning it.
+It might echo a parent’s high expectations, a teacher’s disapproval, or the weight of a society that equates value with performance.
+Over time, it becomes a default setting.
+So automatic, you may stop questioning it.

 But you can.
 And you should.